himanshudhingra2910/Web-Research-Agent/readme.md

 ---

-### 🔁 Execution Flow
+###  Execution Flow

-1.User submits a research query via CLI or POST API.
+1. User submits a research query via CLI or POST API.
-2.search_tool.py fetches relevant links using SerpAPI.
+2. `search_tool.py` fetches relevant links using SerpAPI.
-3.scraper.py extracts text content from those URLs.
+3. `scraper.py` extracts text content from those URLs.
-4.analyzer.py sends the text and query to Azure GPT-4o for summarization.
+4. `analyzer.py` sends the text and query to Azure GPT-4o for summarization.
-5.agent.py returns the structured summary.
+5. `agent.py` returns the structured summary.

 "If using FastAPI, result is returned in JSON format with status and content."

 ---

-## 📦 Tech Stack
+##  Tech Stack

 | Tool      | Purpose                             |
 |-----------|-------------------------------------|